hekate2/archivedive/readme.md

 ## Try it out yourself
 To run archivedive locally, first clone this repo, then run the front-end and back-end seperately.

-The front-end files can be found in the `public` folder.
+The front-end files can be found in the `client` folder.
 After navigating to it on the command line, run:
 ```
 npm run dev
 ```